sider/sider-docs/docs/tools/php/code-sniffer.md

 ## Default Configuration

 If you don't specify anything, Sider tries to detect the standard and target directory for your project automatically.
-If it cannot find an appropriate standard, it assumes `PSR2` as its standard and analyzes all PHP files in your repository.
+If it cannot find an appropriate standard, Sider analyzes all PHP files in your repository using our [recommended ruleset](https://github.com/sider/runners/blob/HEAD/images/code_sniffer/sider_recommended_code_sniffer.xml).
+For more details, please visit [Recommended Ruleset](../../getting-started/recommended-rules.md).

 ### Standard and Analysis Target